** Tins of Taste Museum ** within NationalBreadMuseum.org

 1816 Metzger married the widow of the gingerbread maker Michael Bühler in Nuremberg.
 This laid the foundation for Metzger's company.

 At some point in time the factory was relocated to Rathausgasse (see photo below, left), & his son Johann Georg Karl took over.
-(Note: Had to still be in the 1800s.)
+(Note: This had to still be in the 1800s.)
 He transitioned it to industrial production (i.e. made by machines).

-1976 Theo Schöller was managing Haeberlein-Metzger because it became part of the "biscuit" division of Schöller-Eis Lebensmittel KG.
+1976 Theo Schöller acquired Haeberlein-Metzger as part of the "biscuit" division of Schöller-Eis Lebensmittel KG.

 Years Unknown: Therefore, 1980 or before.